ingenierouga/emprenD/README.md

 - Logged Service: Service used to manage the connection to DB to sign up or register users through the login page.
 - Ideas Service: Service that handles the connections to the APIs that connect to the DB to save the Ideas information.
 - Contacto Service: Service that handles the connections to the APIs that connect to the DB to save the contact information.
+- Logged Service: This is the authentication service, it uses an interface to define the data as indicated in the Firebase documentation (https://firebase.google.com/docs/reference/rest/auth#section-api-usage), it will saved in a BehaviorSubject Observable variable for the user so it can be accessed by any component provided with the service and it's up to date with any of the subscribers.

+Two extra layers were added to the login/signUp calls, one to mannage some of the most common errors that can occur, and another one to "HandleAuthentication" where the user data is taken and saved in LocalStorage.

+A "autoLogin" function was added to the service to check if there is a user saved in local storage and if one is found create the User as required by the interface and then make it the current user in the user BehaviorSubject Observable variable.

+The User interface has a getter for the Token that will return "null" whenever the token is no longer valid, helping the validation of the current saved user.

+A "autoLogOut" function was also added to check the time left on the token while it is still added and add a timer which will clear the current user once the time is out.
+This timer is also added when the user was just "signed in", if a timer was already set it will either update it or stop it as required.

+NOTE: the error message layer implemented on the Logged-Service will be a good implementation on the other services.

 ## Database